Cerulean-Circle-GmbH/Web4Articles/README.md

 ## Recovery

-## Recovery Procedure
+## Optimized Recovery Procedure

+**Autonomous Recovery Process**

-If the AI loses context or receives the prompt "recover" from the QA user, it will autonomously execute the following steps to regain full project understanding and state:
+If the AI loses context or receives the prompt "recover" from the QA user, it will autonomously:

-1. **Read the README.md thoroughly** to understand the project’s purpose, tech stack, and management principles.
+1. **Read this README.md** for project purpose, tech stack, and management principles.
-2. **Check for referenced files and folders:**
-   - Locate all markdown files, especially those referenced in the README (e.g., process, recovery, onboarding, QA feedback).
+2. **Scan all markdown files** in the project, prioritizing:
-   - Review the `scrum.pmo` directory for SCRUM management structure, roles, sprints, and tasks.
-   - Check for a `wiki` folder or submodule and review its contents (e.g., ontology, Home.md).
-3. **Review the current state:**
-   - Examine the latest sprint planning and task files to see what is in progress, completed, or planned.
+   - `scrum.pmo/` (roles, sprints, tasks, process docs)
+   - `wiki/` (ontology, Home.md, definitions)
+   - Any onboarding, process, or QA feedback files
+3. **Automated Indexing:**
+   - Update or generate an index (e.g., `index.md` or `structure.json`) listing all markdown files, their roles, and last modified dates.
+4. **QA Feedback Aggregation:**
-   - Check the QA audit and feedback sections in tasks and process files for recent activity and open issues.
+   - Aggregate all QA feedback and audit findings from task QA sections and sprint audit files into a single `qa-feedback-log.md`.
-   - Review onboarding and process documentation for each role to understand responsibilities and current workflows.
-4. **Recovery steps if context is lost:**
-   - Start by reading the README.md and all referenced restart/recovery procedures.
-   - Autonomously read all markdown documentation in the project (especially in `scrum.pmo`, `wiki`, and any onboarding or process files) until the project’s context, state, and next steps are clear.
-   - Document findings and update the recovery process if any gaps are found.
-5. **Confirm the project’s state:**
-   - Summarize the current sprint, open tasks, and recent QA feedback.
-   - Identify any missing documentation or unclear areas and create tasks to address them.
-   - Ensure all roles are documented and that onboarding is up to date.
+5. **Role-Specific Recovery Hooks:**
+   - Reference each role’s `process.md` “Recovery Checklist” for role-specific context and recent actions.
+6. **Sprint & Task Status Summary:**
+   - Generate a summary table of all sprints, tasks, and their statuses (open/closed/in-progress), linking to their markdown files.
+7. **Automated Consistency Checks:**
+   - Check for broken links, missing backlinks, and outdated templates in all markdown files, reporting issues in the recovery summary.
-6. **Communicate findings:**
+8. **Document findings:**
-   - Record the recovery process and findings in a markdown file (e.g., `recovery.md` or a QA audit section).
+   - Append a timestamped entry to `recovery.md` summarizing findings, gaps, and actions taken.
-   - Notify the QA user with a summary of the project state and recommended next steps.
+   - Notify the QA user with the summary and next steps.

-This procedure is fully autonomous.
-When the QA user prompts "recover", the AI will execute these steps, provide a summary of the project state, and outline the next actions to ensure rapid onboarding and continuity.
+This process is fully autonomous and designed for rapid, reliable project context recovery and onboarding.